What are the top workout headphones with the best sound quality?

 What’s Important for Sound Quality in Wireless Bluetooth Headphones?

 The only thing you need to know is that Bluetooth slightly lowers the sound quality of your music.

-While there are many innovations in headphone technology, Bluetooth seems to be the most popular way to transfer music in workout headphones.
+While there are many innovations in headphone technology, Bluetooth seems to be the most popular way to transfer music in running headphones.

-So if you want to get better sound quality from your workout headphones, get ones that support aptX or other Bluetooth codecs.
+So if you want to get better sound quality from your running headphones, get ones that support aptX or other Bluetooth codecs.

 How to know if my music device supports Bluetooth codecs?

 If you have one of the newer smartphones it probably already supports multiple Bluetooth codecs.
 The most common is probably Qualcomm’s aptX.

 In most smartphones, you can select which Bluetooth codec you prefer.
 You can also check your phone’s specifications.
 You can usually find them on the manufacturer’s site.